 The accounting books and records and minutes of proceedings of the stockholders and the board of directors and any committee or committees of the board of directors shall be kept at such place or places designated by the board of directors, or, in the absence of such designation, at the principal executive office of the corporation.
-The minutes shall be kept in written form and the accounting books and records shall be kept either in written form or in any other form capable of being converted into written form.
+The minutes shall be kept in written form or in any other form capable of being converted into written form.
+Such minutes and accounting books and records shall be kept either in written form or in any other form capable of being converted into written form.
 Such minutes and accounting books and records shall be open to inspection upon the written demand of any stockholder or holder of a voting trust certificate, at any reasonable time during usual business hours, for a purpose reasonably related to such holder's interests as a stockholder or as a holder of a voting trust certificate.
 Such inspection may be made in person or by an agent or attorney, and shall include the right to copy and make extracts.
 The foregoing rights of inspection shall extend to the records of each subsidiary corporation of the corporation.